opencog/learn/README-Vision.md

 of features having greater complexities.
 The example is illustrative; in the end, feature detection is performed by complicated assemblages of primitive filters.

+### footnote-3
+Segmentation is not a process of assigning a label to every pixel.
+It could be but need not be.
+More properly, it is the identification of a region of an image that can be assigned a particular label.
+This text talks about filters, and, for the most part, these filters are envisioned to be pixel-size independent.
+That means that spatial filters will be based on wavelet filters or something similar, allowing for scale-independent, multi-scale image analysis.